andrewgiuliani/PyDGSRD/README.md

 * `paper`: this is the grid used to demonstrate one-dimensional SRD in our paper.
 * `bdry1`: one small cell on the left boundary, otherwise uniform.
 * `brdy2`: one small cell on the left and right boundary, otherwise uniform.
+* `brdy3`: one small cell on the left, and two small cells at the center, otherwise uniform.

 -MERGETYPE